ineba/fiserv-now-modernization-cookbook/README.md

 This Cookbook was created by Solution Architects from VMware Tanzu (Pivotal) Labs and developers from Fiserv during the **Fiserv NOW Modernization** consulting engagement, and deployed to Cloud (PCF) as a static-web application.

-## How to add a new recipe to this cookbook ?
+## How to add new recipe to this cookbook ?

-## How to update recipes in this cookbook ?
+## How to update recipe in this cookbook ?

 1. Clone this cookbook project from GitHub
 2. Create a project in IntelliJ IDE by importing the cookbook project directory